NVIDIA/thrust/README.md

 Development process
 -------------------

-For information on development process and branching, see [this document](doc/branching.md).
+For information on development process, see [this document](doc/development_model.md).